unisonweb/olddocsite/_includes/abilities.markdown

 So, since all the ways in which we can interact with the world are captured in the `IO` ability, why do we ever need any other abilities?
 There are several reasons.
 1. We don't want to write all our code in terms of low-level concepts like files and threads.
 We want higher-level abstractions, for example persistent distributed stores for typed data, and stream-based concurrency.
 The low-level stuff is what we're used to from traditional programming environments, but we want to hide it behind powerful libraries, written in Unison, that expose better abstractions.
 2. We don't want `{IO}` to feature too often in the type signatures of the functions we write, because it doesn't tell us much.
 Since `IO` contains so many different types of I/O, it leaves the behavior of our functions very unconstrained.
-We want to use our type signatures to document and enforce the abiity requirements of our functions in a more fine-grained way.
+We want to use our type signatures to document and enforce the ability requirements of our functions in a more fine-grained way.
 For instance, it's useful that we know, just by looking at its signature, that `tomorrow : '{SystemTime} .base.Nat` isn't going to write to file or open a socket.
 If we instead had `tomorrow : '{IO} .base.Nat`, then we'd have no such guarantee, without going and inspecting the code.
 3. Some things can be expressed well using abilities, but *don't* require interaction with the outside world. `Store` is an example.

 This leads us to a common pattern: